What is a contested Arizona divorce?

 If this happens, the next step will be mediation.
 Most divorces end in mediation.

-Areas of disagreement may be regarding any aspect of the divorce, for example child custody, spousal maintenance (alimony) and/or division of property.
+Areas of disagreement may be regarding any aspect of the divorce.
+Some examples are child custody, spousal maintenance (alimony) and/or division of property.

 If mediation fails— and that is rare— then you will attend a Trial/Evidentiary Hearing.
 Each of you will present evidence and testimony to the Judge assigned to your case.